-8.6.2.14 MINIMUM FUEL SUPPLY FOR VFR FLIGHTS
+8.6.2.14 MINIMUM FUEL REQUIREMENTS FOR VISUAL FLIGHT RULES FLIGHTS

-- (a) [AAC] Aeroplane.
-No person may commence a flight in an aeroplane under VFR unless, considering the wind and forecast weather conditions, there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed: - (1) For flights during the day, for at least 30 minutes thereafter; - (2) For flights during the night, for at least 45 minutes thereafter, and - (b) [AAC] Helicopter.
-No person may commence a flight in a helicopter under VFR unless, considering the wind and forecast weather conditions, there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed: - (1) For 20 minutes thereafter; and - (2) To have an additional amount of fuel sufficient to provide for the increased consumption on the occurrence of any of the potential contingencies specified by the operator to the satisfaction of the Authority.
+- (a) [AAC] AEROPLANES.
+No person may commence a flight in an aeroplane under VFR unless, considering the wind and forecast weather conditions, there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed: - (1) For flights during the day, for at least 30 minutes thereafter; - (2) For flights during the night, for at least 45 minutes thereafter, and - (b) [AAC] HELICOPTERS.
+No person may commence a flight in a helicopter under VFR unless, considering the wind and forecast weather conditions, there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed: - (1) For 20 minutes thereafter; and - (2) Have an additional amount of fuel sufficient to provide for the increased consumption on the occurrence of any of the potential contingencies specified by the operator to the satisfaction of the Authority.

-8.6.2.15 MINIMUM FUEL SUPPLY FOR IFR FLIGHTS
+8.6.2.15 MINIMUM REQUIREMENTS FOR INSTRUMENT FLIGHT RULES FLIGHTS